mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 "The patient is bleeding everywhere," thi said in a dazed tone, "Needs kan-o..."

 "Yes, doctor," he said while he prepared the firestarter again.
 He could sense that something was amiss.
+He tapped hae cheeks, but thi didn't wake up.

 Penyi's voice interrupted him again, "Kipnu, I see a figure entering the armory."

 But he couldn't deal with that now.
 The firestarter was hot, and the bleeding needed to stop.
 He separated the plunger from its socket and held it carefully in his hands.

-"Hold still," he said.
+"Hold still," he said, in case thi could still hear him.
 "This will only be a moment."

-But thi didn't respond.
-He touched hae shoulder and felt a violent shaking in hae body.

-"No no that's too soon!" he said to the air.
-It took all of his strength to hold hae head steady as he pried into the wound to find a path to the artery.
+He wedged his smallest finger into the space of hae fractured skull and pried into the wound to find a path to the source of the blood. _About a quarter finger length in.
+Right posterior artery._

 A blue light entered the room but once again he didn't didn't pay it any mind.